Schlabonski/evalcontrol/README.md

 cd evalcontrol
 python3 setup.py install
 ```

-Keep in mind that this library works on top of `pyusb` which uses `libusb` so these packages should both be installed as well.
+*Requirements*: This library works on top of `pyusb` which uses `libusb` so these should both be installed as well.
 To install `liusb` on windows, see instructions below.

 ## Use without sudo